bigfix/developer.bigfix.com/site/pages/other/soap-api/methods/StoreSharedVariable.md

 {% section %}

-**StoreSharedVariable** is a SOAP method that inserts a variable into the dashboard datastore of one or more databases being aggregated by Web Reports.
+**StoreSharedVariable** is a SOAP method that allows a Web Reports administrator to insert a variable into the dashboard datastore of one or more databases being aggregated by Web Reports.
 You can save data into the database by using a script function, and retrieve that data with a session inspector.
 Each dashboard has its own name space, so it can use common